MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 App Node under the Row Id.

 <a href="" id="vpnv2-profilename-apptriggerlist-apptriggerrowid-app-id"></a>**VPNv2/**<em>ProfileName</em>**/AppTriggerList/**<em>appTriggerRowId</em>**/App/Id**
 App identity, which is either an app’s package family name or file path.
-The type is inferred by the Id, and therefore cannot be specified in the get only App/Type field
+The type is inferred by the Id, and therefore can't be specified in the get only App/Type field

 <a href="" id="vpnv2-profilename-apptriggerlist-apptriggerrowid-app-type"></a>**VPNv2/**<em>ProfileName</em>**/AppTriggerList/**<em>appTriggerRowId</em>**/App/Type**
 Returns the type of **App/Id**.
 This value can be either of the following: